dvrogozh/notebook/meta-llama/run-llama-stack-on-intel-gpu.md

 ```
 cd /path/to/llama-stack && llama stack run \
   ~/.llama/distributions/llamastack-tgi/tgi-run.yaml \
+  --image-name llama-stack-tgi \
   --port 5001 \
   --env INFERENCE_MODEL=Llama3.2-3B-Instruct \
   --env TGI_URL=http://127.0.0.1:8080
 ```

-On successful run end of the output should be:
+On successful run end of the output should be similar to the following:

 ```
 ...